cpp-for-yourself/lectures-and-homeworks/lectures/std_function.md

 > 💡 Note that you don't have to know this to use `std::function`!
 It is also very unlikely that you'll ever need to implement your own type-erased wrapper.
 Still, it is a pretty cool pattern worth knowing about.
 It's used in several places in the standard library, including `std:shared_ptr`, `std::any`, and, as we'll see, in `std::function` itself.

 To see how it all works, let's build a simplified version of `std::function` that only handles `void()` callables.
-We'll call it `MyFunction`.
+We'll call it `MyFunction` because I have no imagination.

-The core idea is to use classical [inheritance](inheritance.md) and virtual functions to hide the actual type:
+The core idea is to use a templated class that inherits from a non-templated base class that uses [virtual functions](inheritance.md) to call the stored callable:

 <!--
 `CPP_SETUP_START`